Fees & Passes

 Please refer to our page on Educational Fee Waivers for more information.

 A commercial tour is defined as consisting of one or more persons traveling on an itinerary that has been packaged, priced, or sold for leisure or recreational purposes by an organization that realizes financial gain through the provisions of the service.
-For more information, visit Commercial Tour Information page.
+A commercial use authorization is required for all tours entering the park.
+For more information, visit Do Business With Us page.

 Annual and Lifetime Passes